crojack/cinnamon-settings-manager/README.md

 ## Overview

-Cinnamon Settings Manager is a collection of specialized configuration tools that provide an intuitive interface for managing various aspects of your Cinnamon desktop environment.
-Unlike the standard system settings, these tools offer advanced features, better organization, and enhanced user experience.
+Cinnamon Settings Manager is a collection of specialized configuration tools that provide an interface for managing various aspects of your Cinnamon desktop environment.
+It has a little bit different module organisation than the original Linux Mint Cinnamon system settings.

 ## Features

-### **Theme Management Suite**
-- **Cinnamon Theme Manager** - Preview and apply Cinnamon desktop themes with real-time previews
+- **Cinnamon Theme Manager** - Preview and apply Cinnamon desktop themes
-- **Application Theme Manager** - Manage GTK themes for applications with live preview
+- **Application Theme Manager** - Preview and apply GTK themes for applications
 - **Icon Theme Manager** - Browse and switch between icon themes with comprehensive previews
 - **Cursor Theme Manager** - Advanced cursor theme management with extracted cursor previews

-### **Visual Customization**
-- **Background Manager** - Advanced wallpaper management with thumbnail previews
+- **Background Manager** - Wallpaper management with thumbnail previews
 - **Font Manager** - System font management with live preview capabilities

 ### **Main Settings Manager**
-- Unified interface for all system settings
+- Unified interface for all main appearance system settings
-- Enhanced search functionality
+- Search functionality
 - Organized category-based navigation
 - Integration with system configuration tools